Acts of Kindness

 This initiative reflects our values of being a ‘responsible’ part of the communities in which we operate and acting ‘together’ as one Croda family.
 Through this initiative we have seen some incredible ways in which we are supporting local communities.

-- Cikarang have been donating PPE as well as making hand sanitiser and antibacterial hand soap to supply local hospitals
+- Cikarang have donated PPE as well as making hand sanitiser and antibacterial hand soap for local hospitals

-- At Croda India they have been supporting local families with food baskets, as well as donating face masks and disposable coveralls to local hospitals
+- At Croda India they have supported local families with food baskets, as well as donating face masks and disposable coveralls to local hospitals

-- Croda China are planning to make hand sanitiser and gift face masks and disposable gloves for distribution to community groups most in need, including care homes
+- Croda China have made hand sanitiser and gifted face masks and disposable gloves for distribution to community groups most in need, including care homes

-- At Croda Japan they are planning to make hand sanitiser as well as donating food hampers to local schools
+- At Croda Japan they have made hand sanitiser as well as donating food hampers to local schools

-- Croda Singapore are planning to support migrant workers who are currently in quarantine by donating food hampers
+- Croda Singapore have supported migrant workers who are in quarantine by donating food hampers

 Acts of Kindness from our manufacturing site at Rawcliffe Bridge, UK, have included purchasing much needed face masks, arm sleeves and antibacterial gel for local care homes, as well as supplying one with a tablet to enable residents to keep in touch with loved ones.
-They are also supporting community groups that are delivering items to locals who are isolating, with PPE and gifting supplies to two local foodbanks
+They have also supported community groups delivering items to locals who are isolating, with PPE and gifting supplies to two local foodbanks

-- Croda Chocques have been supporting families experiencing hardship by donating food supplies.
+- Croda Chocques have supported families experiencing hardship by donating food supplies.
 They have also donated disinfectant items and PPE to retirement homes and fire departments in the three towns surrounding the site

-- Mevisa has chosen to work alongside the local Red Cross to support older people who are living in isolation, as well as donating PPE to the local oncology hospital.
-They will also be supporting local families with food baskets
+- Mevisa has chosen to work alongside the local Red Cross to support older people who are living in isolation, as well as donating PPE to the local oncology hospital and helping local families with food baskets

-- Ditton have been supporting residents of local care homes and nursing homes unable to have visitors by arranging for delivery of flowers and plants.
-They have also been supporting local foodbanks and are putting plans in place to potentially fund the development of an outdoor reading and wellbeing area for a local children’s nursery to support children of key workers who are having to attend the nursery
+- Our team at Ditton have brought cheer to residents of local care and nursing homes unable to have visitors by arranging a delivery of flowers and plants.
+They also supported local foodbanks and have helped fund the development of an outdoor reading and wellbeing area for a local children’s nursery to support children of key workers who attend the nursery

 - At Croda Gouda, they, like a number of our sites, have donated to local food banks

-- At Atlas Point, they have gifted hand sanitiser, toilet paper and paper towels to a community project, supplying these much-needed items to families.
-Supplies of hand sanitiser and face masks have also been provided to local emergency medical treatment staff, as well as to a local food bank
+- Our teams at Atlas Point, chose to gift hand sanitiser, toilet paper and paper towels to a community project supplying these much-needed items to families.
+Supplies of hand sanitiser and face masks were also provided to local emergency medical treatment staff, as well as to a local food bank

-Incotec Salinas have chosen to help a local food bank, which is currently seeing an increase in requests for support by nearly 50%
+Incotec Salinas supported a local food bank, that saw an increase in requests for support of nearly 50%

-- Incotec Holambra have provided PPE for medical staff, as well as a heart monitor for an ambulance serving the local community.
-They have also bought food and household materials for families in the community who are struggling due to the crisis.
+- Incotec Holambra provided PPE for medical staff, as well as a heart monitor for an ambulance serving the local community.
+They also bought food and household materials for families in the community